 Naruto watched as Sasuke slept.
 He was sitting on the end of his bed, back against the wall with arms and legs crossed.
 Naruto might have mistook his position for meditating, but something told him the Uchiha was hard asleep.
 It didn't surprise him, though.
 Since he'd first met the Uchiha a few weeks ago, he'd only caught him sleeping a handful of times.
 Naruto had been sleeping quite often himself, though.
 He figured the Uchiha caught most of his sleep when Naruto did, but Naruto usually fell asleep and woke back up to a conscious Uchiha.

 Naruto wondered what happened between him and Sasuke that made him miss the boy so much when he was sitting right there.
-He would look into Naruto's eyes and he'd drown in pools of obsidian, not able to look away to save his life.
-When Sasuke held his hand or helped carry him around, Naruto felt like a knot in his stomach was being pulled tightly.
+He would look into Naruto's eyes and he'd drown in pools of black, not able to look away to save his life.
+When Sasuke took his hand or helped carry him around, Naruto felt like a knot in his stomach was being pulled tightly.

 He didn't understand any of it, but he had come to realize Sasuke had been right.
 He had cared very deeply about Sasuke before he'd lost his memory.
 What he wondered now was, exactly how much?